AdavidGuevara/scrapy-scroll/README.md

-# Infinite Scroll with Scrapy-Playwright.
+# Example of Infinite Scrolling with Scrapy-Playwright.

-- Este programa fue desarrollado en Linux.
+- An iterative method is used to perform the scroll.